Battle of Alberta (NHL)

-The Battle of Alberta refers to the rivalry between the National Hockey League's Calgary Flames and Edmonton Oilers.
+The Battle of Alberta is a National Hockey League (NHL) rivalry between the Calgary Flames and Edmonton Oilers.
 The rivalry is one of the fiercest regional rivalries in league history.
-Geography plays a heavy role in the rivalry as both teams are located on opposite sides of the Canadian province of Alberta.
+Geography plays a heavy role in the matchup as both teams are located on opposite sides of the Canadian province of Alberta.
 The two teams are based in the cities of Edmonton, the provincial capital, and Calgary, the province's most populous city.
 Both teams have met in the postseason six times and have combined for six Stanley Cup titles.
-The Flames lead the regular season record 132–110–18–7, while the Oilers lead the postseason matchups 23–12.
+The Flames lead the regular season series with a 134–111–18–7, while the Oilers lead the postseason matchups 23–12.